rngnrs/figurecon/README.md

 **Any method can be changed/removed in any time, so use it carefully!**

 ## Features
-- Update values on-the-fly
+- Updates values on-the-fly (though [it can be disabled](#disable-watcher-completely))
-- May use defaults if no custom config is present
+- May use defaults if there is no such value in main config
 - Supports update subscriptions (hooks)

 ## Installation